kristina-rogacheva/OSES-EL-ASSIGNMENT/README.md

 # OSES-EL-ASSIGNMENT
-Heart Rate Monitor - Embedded Linux
+Heart Rate Monitor - Embedded Linux - Kristina Rogacheva, s280065

 In order to integrate this layer in a Yocto-based distribution follow these steps: